ophelios-studio/php-webauthn-passkey/README.md

 ```

 ### Add routes exception to the CSRF middleware
-Add the following exception pattern to the CSRF middleware in your `config.yml` file.
+Add the following exception pattern to the CSRF middleware in your `config.yml` file for a Zephyrus-based project.

 ```yml
 security: